 7' 9" wide x 12' 9" long x 7' 11" high

-Prior to Washington's raising the Mansion to a full two stories in the late 1750s, these two rooms formed a single space.
-In Lawrence's 1753 probate inventory this single room was called the room at the "Head of Stairs."
+Prior to Washington's expansion of the Mansion to a full two stories in the late 1750s, these two rooms formed a single space.
+In Lawrence Washington's 1753 probate inventory this single room was called the room at the "Head of Stairs."
 Despite being split into the two later rooms, the volume of the room at the head of the stairs was originally substantially smaller because the lower roof of Lawrence's house made this room an attic room with a knee wall and sloping ceiling.
 Despite the smaller size, in 1753, the room housed two bedsteads, although it is not known if they were assembled or merely stored here.

-The Hall bedchamber created by the 1757-59 work was described as "a Closet with the Window," while the garret stair occupied a space "6 feet by 12 off from the old Store room."
+The hall bedchamber created by the 1757-59 work was described as "a Closet with the Window," while the garret stair occupied a space "6 feet by 12 off from the old Store room."

 14' wide x 15' 6" long x 7' 9" high